erikaduan/aws_notes/README.md

     ```
     </p></details>

+    >**Note**
+    > AWS resource access for the `analyst` user group includes unrestricted access to EC2, Sagemaker, Lambda and ECS. `GET` access to all S3 buckets is permitted but `PUT` access is limited to `arn:aws:s3:::erika-analysis` conditional on the source access points being `<access-point-arn-for-erika-landing-zone>` or `<access-point-arn-for-erika-landing-zone>`.

-3. Assign the `analyst_access` policy to your previously created `analyst` user group through **Access management -> User groups -> admin -> Permissions -> Add permissions -> analyst_access**.
+2. Assign the `analyst_access` policy to your previously created `analyst` user group through **Access management -> User groups -> admin -> Permissions -> Add permissions -> analyst_access**.
-4. Create a new IAM user named `analyst_<name>` using `Access management -> Users -> Add user`, select **Password - AWS Management Console access** under AWS access type and add to the `analyst` user group.
-5. Confirm that the `analyst_access` policy has been correctly applied.
+3. Confirm that the `analyst_access` policy has been correctly applied.
 Log into your AWS account as `analyst_<name>` and confirm that you can open but not create new encrypted data objects or folders in `arn:aws:s3:::erika-landing-zone`.
 Confirm that you can create and delete encrypted folders in `arn:aws:s3:::erika-analysis`.
-6. Confirm that
+4. Confirm that # TODO

-#TODO aws s3 cp s3://erika-landing-zone/raw/labour_force_raw.csv s3://erika-analysis/labour_force_raw.csv

 >**Note**
 > You can test the generation of JSON policies using the [AWS policy generator wizard](https://awspolicygen.s3.amazonaws.com/policygen.html) and read more details about creating IAM policies with different S3 permissions [here](https://aws.amazon.com/blogs/security/writing-iam-policies-grant-access-to-user-specific-folders-in-an-amazon-s3-bucket/).
 </br>